-Office hours are Mondays from 2:00 pm to 4:00 pm at my office (CTTC 4615).
+Office hours are Wednesdays from 2:00 pm to 4:00 pm at my office (CTTC 4615).
 Feel free to send me questions by email or better yet, post them in the cuLearn Forum.
-You can also schedule an appointment by sending me an email.
+You can also schedule an appointment by sending me an email, or talking to me in person.